 So I’m a Housewife Now

 Just a few days after I posted my last blog, I received my Emirates ID.
-Along with my very air brushed picture, it contains all the pertinent information in both English and Arabic.
+Along with my very air brushed headshot, it contains all the pertinent information in both English and Arabic.
 Expected things with expected answers.
 My name, nationality, date of birth, family sponsor.
 The response for my occupation, however, was anything but natural.

 Housewife.